dtemkin/dtemkin.github.io/_posts/2020-06-10-creating-a-compute-server.md

 presents a problem because if we use the public IP to SSH into the server we need that IP to remain static.

-The solution is to use a DDNS service.
+The solution is to use a DDNS (or Dynamic DNS) service.
 There are many alternatives, most of which have a 'freemium' option.
 I personally use [No-IP](https://www.noip.com/).
 The service is free for up to 3 hosts and the 'standard' hosts expire in 30 days.
 If you would like to make the host more permanent you can purchase an 'enchanced' service for one of the hosts for ~25 USD per year.

-In any case no-ip is very easy to set up.
+In any case, no-ip is very easy to set up.
 All you need to do is install the software and login.

 You can install the software by following these [instructions](https://www.noip.com/support/knowledgebase/installing-the-linux-dynamic-update-client-on-ubuntu/).